fad16papa/RockPaperScissors/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/fad16papa/RockPaperScissors/blob/Francis/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/fad16papa/RockPaperScissors/blob/Francis/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to me.

 ## Versioning